An Exploration of Baroque Art, Architecture & Sculpture

 Architecture.

-The French baroque architecture (18th century) had close ties with that of the previous century in terms of traditions.
+The French Baroque architecture (18th century) had close ties with that of the previous century in terms of traditions.
 However, this century’s architecture was more about the achievements in domestic architecture.

 One of the finest Parisian houses of the first half of the eighteenth century is the Hotel Biron, built between 1728-30 by Jacques v.
 Gabriel.
 The garden facade of this structure combines a classical feeling of restraint and elegance of life.
 While the window enframements are simple and unembellished, the tall windows vary in width and shape, causing a dramatic influence on the structure.
-Further, the surface of the house achieves rhythmic patterns through the windows, contrasting roofs and rounded pavilions.
+Further, the surface of the house achieves rhythmic patterns through the windows, contrasting roofs, and rounded pavilions.

 Baroque Architecture of L'hôtel Biron by Jean Aubert

-Secondly, there is the ambitious baroque architecture project of the era called Chateau La Malgrange, which makes a radical departure from the traditional chateau plan through its close massing of related units.
+Secondly, there is the ambitious Baroque architecture project of the era called Chateau La Malgrange, which makes a radical departure from the traditional chateau plan through its close massing of related units.
 Duke Leopold commissioned it to Boffrand.

 Some of the other prominent structures of this period are Place Stanislas in Nancy and Place de la Concorde by Jacques Ange Gabriel.